Procurement and Contracting Under AIP – General Procurement

-Generally, Title 49 CFR part 18.36(d) permits four types of procurement methods:
+Title 2 CFR part §200.320 permits for five types of procurement methods:

-- Competitive Proposal - This method is generally used when procurement by competitive sealed bids is neither reasonable nor feasible.
+- Competitive Proposal — Sponsors may use this method when procurement by competitive sealed bids is neither reasonable nor feasible.
 Projects that include significant variables and options that would prohibit the preparation of complete and concise specifications would be candidates for competitive proposals.
-Competitive proposals shall be publicly advertised.
-The solicitation shall contain all evaluation factors and their relative importance in the evaluation.
-Proposals must be solicited from an adequate number of qualified sources.
-The award is to be made to the responsible firm whose proposal is most advantageous with price and other factors considered.
+Prior to publicly advertising for competitive proposals, a sponsor must establish all applicable evaluation factors and the relative importance of each factor.
+The sponsor's solicitation must result in an adequate number of qualified sources willing to compete for the work.
+The sponsor makes the award to the responsible firm whose proposal is most advantageous after considering price and other identified factors.

-- Procurement by Noncompetitive Proposals - As a rule, procurement actions are to be conducted in a manner that assures fair and open competition.
-It is possible, however, under certain circumstances that procurement under a competitive basis may not be feasible.
-Title 49 CFR part 18.36 allows for noncompetitive procurement actions if certain conditions exist.
+- Procurement by Noncompetitive Proposals — Sponsors are to conduct their procurement actions in a manner that assures fair and open competition.
+Under certain circumstances, it is possible that a competitive procurement is not practical or feasible.
+Title 2 CFR §200.320(f) allows for noncompetitive procurement actions if certain conditions exist.
 These include--

 - The required item is available from a single source.